ariasher/Amar-Ujala-Downloader/README.md

 **_dl_**: Used to indicate download action.
 There are two modes: **Single** and **Range**.
 If both _start_ and _end_ dates are provided, it will work in range mode.
 * _-s, --start:_ Specifies the start date in yyyy/mm/dd format.
 Default is current date.
 * _-e, --end:_ Specifies the end date in yyyy/mm/dd format.
-Default is current date.
+Default is start date.

 # City Codes
 City | Code